 In the winter months, Snow Leopards consume a large portion of plant matter, much of it willow bark.
 Like the Cougar Puma concolor of North America, Snow Leopards stalk their prey from an uphill position, creeping up and then grabbing it in a sudden spring.
 There is no record of any unprovoked attack on man.

 Mating occurs in late winter or early spring, with one to five, usually two or three, cubs born after a 90 – 104 day gestation, weighing 450 – 500 grams.
 Births occur from April to June beneath rocks or in rock crevices, in dens lined with fur.
 Cubs initially have completely black spots, lacking the lighter central area of the adults.
 Their eyes open in seven to nine days, they begin crawling after 10 days, and at two months begin eating solids.
 The family stays together until the following winter.
 Sexual maturity is reached around two and a half years in captivity, although it is believed to be later in the wild.
 In captivity, they have lived to 21 years of age.

 Snow Leopards have suffered tremendously at the hands of man.
-There are an estimated 4,000 – 7,000 of these magnificent cats left, currently spread over a wide arc of the Central Asian highlands.
-Their main prey species of large ungulates have been hunted out of many areas by man, and large scale pika and marmot poisoning programs have also been conducted on the Tibetan Plateau.
+There are an estimated 2,000 – 4,000 of these magnificent cats left, currently spread over a wide arc of the Central Asian highlands.

-Even though they live in remote, inhospitable areas, Snow Leopards are still declining at the hands of man.
+Even though they live in remote, inhospitable areas, Snow Leopards are rapidly declining at the hands of man.